jeffreysorgen/golf-club-sensors/README.md

 **For energy conservation:**

 First, understand the orientation of the device.
-When the sensor identifies its orientation is as if the club has been put back in the golf bag, then the device just uses one accelerometer parameter, `y < -.85`, meaning Resting state, and then continues to check every two seconds for a change in state.
+When the sensor identifies its orientation is as though the club has been put back in the golf bag, then the device just uses one accelerometer parameter, `y < -.85`, meaning Resting state, and then continues to check every two seconds for a change in state.
 BLE will remain engaged.
-The connected smartphone device will **beep** only when it identifies a _state change_.
+The connected smartphone device will beep only when it identifies a **state change**.
-The _beep_ at this point is for development purposes, and is intended for future use elsewhere.
+_The beep at this point is for development purposes, and is intended for future use elsewhere._

-## Setting up the device:
+**Setting up the prototype:**

 These readings will determine the Ready or Resting state orientation
 - For ease of use, put the Arduino into a breadboard and then attach it to a stick in a perpendicular fashion as shown here.
-- _Imagine your golf club is either being used, or has been put back in the golf bag._
+- _Imagine your golf club is either being used, or is sitting in the golf bag._

 **Images: (1)Attach the device to a stick (2)Ready orientation (3)Device orientation (4)Resting orientation**